-Your smartphone security is critical during your long-distance travels.
+Your smartphone security is critical during your long-distance travels or at any time.
 Here are tips to secure it when you are traveling.

 To a modern 21stcentury person, their smartphone is their life, and not just another tool for life and that is why they carry it anywhere they go.

 Therefore, travel advisors at https://scoobydomyessay.com/essay-editing are pleased to share with you some of the tips you need to secure your smartphone while traveling abroad.

 The reason is that thugs are on the loose to extract sensitive information from these tools to conduct their criminal activities.
 Here is how you should secure it while on a tour.

 Don’t be fooled by paid Wi-Fi

 While traveling abroad, it is very easy to get tempted to log into Wifi connections in public places.
 The temptation is complicated when some of those hotspots require you to pay for them.
 This fee may seem to indicate that the connection is safe even though when it is not.
 You should avoid all such connections whether you are paying for them or not because you could expose your phone to hackers lurking within the network.